ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift/README.md

 }
 ```

-### ObjectStoreContainer
+### ObjectStorageContainer

-Use `ObjectStoreContainer` instance to manage objects inside of particular container
+Use `ObjectStorageContainer` instance to manage objects inside of particular container

 #### Create a new object or update an existing one